maboroshin/translation/TranslationPlatform.md

 **Software Translation Platform** or **oftware Localization Platform** is a tool to assist in the process of translating software for a large group of people.
 This is primarily an online tool. (**Update** : October 2022)

-As a native Japanese, I have translated over a hundred softwares.
+As a native Japanese, I have translated over a hundred applications.
 Many are open source.

-## Statistics
+## Statistics and Impressions

-Below is the means by which I sent the latest translation files.
-In some cases, developers have switched from WebTranslateIt to Crowdin.
-I counted it as a Crowdin.
-It is not the number of softwares, but the number of representative developers.
-Even if he develops 3 software, it counts as 1.

-GitHub and Email are the major.
-GitHub and Email are always in communication.
+GitHub and E-mail are the major.
+GitHub and E-mail are always in communication.
+We can communicate with developers with icons.
 Most developers are friendly and jovial.
+This is one of the joys of GitHub.
 But On the Translation Platform, the developer basically does not know the translator.
+Developers should welcome translation contributors who encounter problems to come to GitHub to communicate.

 The most common means is online platforms including GitHub.
 They provide a visualization of the participants' behavior.
 In the case of e-mail, it may be difficult to recognize another translator.
+On GitHub, you can see the update history of each code.
+Even if the project is not active, the e-mail is more difficult to understand.
+The developer may not check e-mail frequently.

+The uTorrent project had a translation platform on its own site.
+This is not recommended because it increases password management.
+If I have a Github account, I can join other existing platforms right away.
+I don't use Sourceforge because it is difficult to use.
+However, in most cases, the developer's e-mail address is publicly available.
+I send translation files to this address.

 **Means of transmitting translation files**

+Below is the means by which I sent the latest translation files.
+In some cases, developers have switched from WebTranslateIt to Crowdin.
+I counted it as a Crowdin.
+It is not the number of softwares, but the number of representative developers.
+Even if he develops 3 software, it counts as 1.

 | Service | Total |
 |:-----------|--------:|